Using CampSite's import tool, admin users can upload families, campers, alumni, and custom field data into their database in mass.

 - Your spreadsheet cannot contain more than 2,000 rows.

-- Your spreadsheet must also be saved in the "comma separated" .CSV file format.
+- Your spreadsheet must be saved as a .CSV, in the "comma separated values" file format.

 Next, upload your comma separated .CSV file into CampSite via Step 3.